-A mirror zone acts like a zone of type secondary whose data is subject to DNSSEC validation before being used in answers.
-Validation is performed during the zone transfer process (for both AXFR and IXFR), and again when the zone file is loaded from disk when named is restarted.
-If validation of a new version of a mirror zone fails, a retransfer is scheduled and the most recent correctly validated version of that zone is used until it expires; if a newer version of that zone is later correctly validated, it replaces the previously used version.
-If no usable zone data is available for a mirror zone (either because it was never loaded from disk and has not yet been transferred from a primary server or because its most recent correctly validated version expired), traditional DNS recursion will be used to look up the answers instead.
-While any zone may be configured with this type, it is intended to be used to set up a fast local copy of the root zone, similar to the one described in RFC 7706.
-Note, however, that mirror zones are not supposed to augment the example configuration provided by RFC 7706 but rather to replace it altogether.
+A mirror zone is similar to a zone of type secondary, except its data is subject to DNSSEC validation before being used in answers.
+Validation is applied to the entire zone during the zone transfer process, and again when the zone file is loaded from disk when named is restarted.
+If validation of a new version of a mirror zone fails, a retransfer is scheduled and the most recent correctly validated version of that zone is used until it either expires or a newer version validates correctly.
+If no usable zone data is available for a mirror zone at all, either due to transfer failure or expiration, traditional DNS recursion is used to look up the answers instead.
+Mirror zones cannot be used in a view that does not have recursion enabled.
+Answers coming from a mirror zone look almost exactly like answers from a zone of type secondary, with the notable exceptions that the AA bit ("authoritative answer") is not set, and the AD bit ("authenticated data") is.

+Mirror zones are intended to be used to set up a fast local copy of the root zone, similar to the one described in RFC 7706.
 A default list of primary servers for the IANA root zone is built into named and thus its mirroring can be enabled using the following configuration:

 '''

 zone "." {

 type mirror;

+};

 '''